Identifying unbound strong bunching and the breakdown of the Rotating Wave Approximation in the quantum Rabi model: Introduction

-In this work, we analyze the emission of an incoherently-pumped CTS, operating from the WC to the USC regimes.
+In this work, we analyze the emission of an incoherently-pumped CTS, operating in the WC, SC, and the USC regimes.
 We focus on studying the intensity correlations $g^{(2)}(\tau=0)$ obtained with two models: the Quantum Rabi model (QRM), and its widely used approximation --- the Jaynes-Cummings model (JCM).
-We embrace the formulation of the QRM recently derived in a series of papers which have reconciled long-standing questions about ensuring gauge invariance~\cite{di_stefano2019resolution,Hughes2022gauge, settineri2018dissipation, PhysRevResearch.3.023079, babiker1983derivation}, and proposed a complete description of the interaction between an USC system and the environment.
-This formulation of the gauge-invariant QRM offers an opportunity to carefully study two questions: (i) how does the statistics of emission from a CTS change as we transition between different coupling regimes? (ii) how does the JCM model break down in the USC regime?
+We embrace the formulation of the QRM recently derived in a series of papers which have reconciled long-standing questions about ensuring gauge invariance~\cite{di_stefano2019resolution,Hughes2022gauge, settineri2018dissipation, PhysRevResearch.3.023079, babiker1983derivation,PhysRevResearch.4.023048}, and proposed a complete description of the interaction between an USC system and the environment.
+This formulation of the gauge-invariant QRM offers an opportunity to carefully study two questions, which are of critical importance to the field of cavity electrodynamics: (i) how does the statistics of emission from a CTS change as we transition between different coupling regimes? (ii) how does the JCM break down in the USC regime?
 To illustrate these effects, in Fig.~\ref{fig:setup_problem}(b) we plot $g^{(2)}(0)$ calculated using the QRM (solid lines) and the JCM (dashed lines), and two different pumping rates (details of the models and excitation schemes are discussed in Section~\ref{sec:system}).
 In contrast to the reported works on the emission from a thermally pumped CTS~\cite{ridolfo2013nonclassical,Chen_2022}, we find that under incoherent illumination of the TLS, the emission of the CTS appears to exhibit a seemingly unbounded bunching $g^{(2)}(0)\gg 1$~\footnote{The formal definitions of bunching and antibunching use the comparison between $g^{(2)}(0)$ and $g^{(2)}(\tau>0)$.
 Here we rely on the observation that for large delays $\tau$ to emission is necessarily uncorrelated ($g^{(2)}(\tau\rightarrow \infty)=1$) to identify bunching and antibunching with $g^{(2)}(0)>1$ and $g^{(2)}(0)<2$, respectively.}.
-Furthermore, we find that the two models (JCM and QRM) can deviate significantly both in the USC (see the orange lines in Fig.~\ref{fig:setup_problem}(b), $\eta = g/\omega_0 \gtrsim 0.1$), as well as in the WC regime (blue lines; for the parameters used in Fig.~\ref{fig:setup_problem}, the WC is defined as $\eta \lesssim 2.5 \times 10^{-2}$, see Section~\ref{subsec:QRM} for details), depending on the incoherent pumping rate.
+Furthermore, we find that the two models (JCM and QRM) can deviate significantly both in the USC (see the dashed and solid orange lines diverging in Fig.~\ref{fig:setup_problem}(b) for $\eta = g/\omega_0 \gtrsim 0.1$), as well as in the WC regime (blue lines diverge for $\eta\sim 10^{-2}$; for the parameters used in Fig.~\ref{fig:setup_problem}, the WC is defined as $\eta \lesssim 2.5 \times 10^{-2}$, see Section~\ref{subsec:QRM} for details), depending on the incoherent pumping rate.